LodeSmetss/HomeAutomation/README.md

 Hence, this version lacks proper exception handling and the ability to communicate with other device types such as KNX devices or devices which can communicate via open source API's such as Daikin AC, Somfy blinds etc...

+# Requirements

+- Gson is required.
+You can find the repo here https://github.com/google/gson
+- JAVA 17 is required to run this project. preview features should be enabled

+# Compile

+To compile on the commandline: javac -cp bin:gson.jar src/HomeAutomation.java